 This Dunham Fund grant will enable SciTech to extend its educational programming from preschool to all-day Kindergarten and to transform its Early Learning Discovery Academy into the STEM Discovery Academy which will incorporate a STEM (Science, Technology, Engineering and Mathematics) curriculum.
 The grant will support the STEM Academy Fitness Center for Early Learners at SciTech’s Outdoor Discovery Experience, the Tot-Bot Lab, and SciTech upgrades in technology for learning enhancements.
 Future SciTech plans include expansion of the STEM Academy to first and second grade.

 In response to SciTech’s ongoing plan to upgrade existing and introduce new science exhibits, the Dunham Fund awarded an additional grant in 2013 to purchase and install a new 3D Virtual Sandbox, which will provide a “hands on” experience to museum guests demonstrating the impact of weather and other environmental factors on the earth’s landscape.

 Aurora University Arts and Ideas Program/$25,000

-With this grant, the Dunham Fund will be the Presenting Sponsor for the Neil deGrasse Tyson lecture that will highlight the John C. Dunham STEM initiative at Aurora University.
-As part of Aurora University’s Arts & Ideas annual, free-admission community programming, Mr. Tyson’s presentation will be a prelude to the opening of the John C. Dunham STEM Partnership School at AU.
+With this grant, the Dunham Fund will be the Presenting Sponsor for the Neil deGrasse Tyson lecture at Aurora University.
+As part of Aurora University’s Arts & Ideas annual, free-admission community programming, Mr. Tyson’s presentation will be a prelude to the opening of the John C. Dunham STEM Partnership School at the university.
 Tyson is the director of the Hayden Planetarium, former host of PBS’s NOVA Science Now, and host of Star Talk Radio.
 He is the recipient of the NASA Distinguished Public Service Medal.